-Concentration in Clinical Gerontology (with certificate) 8

-GER4110 Assessment in Clinical Gerontology 2

-GER4115 Biopsychosociospiritual Aspects of Aging 2

-GER4120 Psychotherapeutic Techniques in Aging 2

-GER4135 Ethnicity and Aging 1

-GER4145 Dying, Death, and Bereavement 1

-Total Unit Requi irement 75
+Concentrati on in Clinical Gerontology (with certificate) 8 GER4110 Assessment in Clinical Gerontology 2 GER4115 Biopsychosociospiritual Aspects of Aging 2 GER4120 Psychotherapeutic Techniques in Aging 2 GER4135 Ethnicity and Aging 1 GER4145 Dying, Death, and Bereavement 1

 A certificate will be awarded for the Concentration in Clinical Gerontology upon successful completion of the Clinical Psychology degree and requisite Clinical Gerontology courses.
 Letter grades will be earned for the embedded Concentration in Clinical Gerontology (with certificate).